loisishere/CleanCalculator/README.md

-# CleanCalculator
+## Clean Calculator
-A Calculator made in Vanilla JS
+This calculator is made of Vanilla JS and CSS.
+The calculator also has history

+##Files
+###main.JS